Roadmap

 Carrying the zipnet/builder policy into the coalition model with three adjustments.

-- Per confluence / module: lockstep at the confluence level.
-Commissioned confluences ship and version on their own schedule independent of any coalition that references them — because confluences no longer derive under a coalition root, a confluence upgrade does not force every coalition referencing it to re-derive.
-Coalitions simply reference the new confluence fingerprint when they wish.
+- Per composite organism / module: lockstep at the organism level.
+Commissioned composite organisms ship and version on their own schedule independent of any coalition that references them — because composite organisms no longer derive under a coalition root, a composite-organism upgrade does not force every coalition referencing it to re-derive.
+Coalitions simply reference the new fingerprint when they wish.

 - Per coalition: version-in-name for the coalition